audeering/audb/docs/overview.rst

         backend='file-system',
     )

-The default repositories are stored in :attr:`audb.config.REPOSITORIES` and can be managed best by specifying them in the :ref:`configuration`.
+The default repositories are configured in :attr:`audb.config.REPOSITORIES` and can be managed best by specifying them in the :ref:`configuration`.